kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 ##### Mitigation: round-trip testing + fuzzing + equivalence tests + linting.

-In order to prevent issues with versioned validation drifting between versions, we plan on using round-trip testing, fuzz testing, equivalence testing (including runtime equivalence testing with `DeclarativeValidationMismatchMetrics`) and lint rules which ensure that rules that should be synced across versions are.
+In order to prevent issues with versioned validation drifting between versions, we plan on using round-trip testing, fuzz testing, equivalence testing (including runtime equivalence testing with `declarative_validation_mismatch_total`) and lint rules which ensure that rules that should be synced across versions are.

 #### Risk: Migration to Declarative Validation introduces breaking change to API validation